 - Tigerhead Water

 1l bottled water can cost around KIP 7,000.
-The price depends on the brand with the local water brands been the cheapest.
+The price depends on the brand with the local water brands being the cheapest.

 The problem with tap water in Laos is mainly the water infrastructure.
 Outside of Vientiane, there is little water infrastructure to make that water clean and accessible.